mrolmedo/support-tools/collection/rancher/v2.x/supportability-review/README.md

 The tool has to run on node with the following requirements
   - Connectivity:
-                - access to Rancher URL
+      - Access to Rancher URL

-                - access to internet to download the scripts
+      - Access to Internet to download the collect.sh script

+      -Access to the repository ghcr.io/rancherlabs

   - Packages:
-                - docker installed
+      - Docker

       - wget or curl tool

 ## Steps